Version: v0.8.1 - Beta. We welcome contributors & feedback.

 Suffix Name Effect

-i Ignore case Case-insensitive match.
+i Ignore Case Case-insensitive match.

 m Multiline ^ and $ match start/end of a line, not the full string.

-s Single line Dot . also matches newlines.
+s Single Line Dot . also matches newlines.

-x Extended Ignore spaces (allows manual formatting)
+x Extended Ignore literal spaces between pattern symbols.